jbavari/cordova-plugin-video-editor/README.md

 * Transcoding
 * Trimming
-* Taking still images from time moments (currently the start of a video)
+* Creating thumbnails from a video file (now at a specific time in the video)

 After looking at an article on [How Vine Satisfied Its Need for Speed](http://www.technologyreview.com/view/510511/how-vine-satisfies-its-need-for-speed/), it was clear Cordova/Phonegap needed a way to modify videos to be faster for app's that need that speed.